EMC China Lab

 Safety certification mark edited as follows for obtaining CE certification:

-For a product to successfully obtain CE certification, three aspects need to be addressed:
+For a product to successfULly obtain CE certification, three aspects need to be addressed:

 First, collect relevant EU technical regulations and EU (EN) standards related to certified products and incorporate them into the company's product standards through digestion, absorption, and integration.